thriveth/CubeFitter.jl/README.md

 Hopefully, this could develop into a more general package for handling spectral cubes in Julia.

-Development is still in early days, so everything may break - but the NIRSpec related code Works For Me™.
+Development is still in early days, so everything may break - but currently, the NIRSpec related code Works For Me™.
 I am in the process of testing it for MUSE, and most other instruments should be quite easy to add as well.

 ## Enabling the package